 Choose from a growing list of original prints created by Paul Lee, a local architect and tour guide.
 This collection of cut-stone building illustrations documents the built heritage of Cork City in glorious detail.
 These high-definition prints will enhance any wall or display surface.

-The architecture of Cork dates back to about the 11th Century- Part of the Old City Walls are displayed in Bishop Lucey Park off the Grand Parade.
+The earliest visible architecture of Cork dates back to about the 11th Century- Part of the Old City Walls are displayed in Bishop Lucey Park off the Grand Parade.
 Most of the notable buildings date from Georgian, Victorian and Edwardian times.
 Cork’s beautiful cut stone buildings are made from local limestone quarried from South of the River Lee.
 The North Side of the City supplies the Red Sandstone.

 There are so many layers of Cork’s history that it’s hard to illustrate them all on one website.
 From pagan places of worship to the founding of Saint Finbarre’s monastery to Viking settlement to Norman walled City, the seige of Cork, Catholic Emancipation, the 1916 Rising, The Burning of Cork, and Michael Collins founding of the Free State, and finally Ireland’s capitulation to the EU Superstate.
 Cork has it all!

 Does Cork still deserve the title of the “Rebel County”?
 The term comes from one of the various English wars for the Throne of England.
 Perkin Warbeck, a young pretender to the Throne came to Cork looking to gain support for his cause in 1491.
 He was supported by the former Mayor of Cork, John Atwater.
 Perkin ultimately lost his struggle for the English Crown and ultimately his life- He was executed in London, but the term “Rebel County” has stuck to this day.